North West Branch

 Tel: 0161 439 7176

 The North West Branch was inaugurated in 1978.
 In the early years, it was centred in Liverpool.
-Thirty years ago (1984) the centre of activity was moved to Manchester where it has remained.
-We have approximately 120 members who reside in Cheshire, Cumbria, Greater Manchester, Lancashire, Merseyside, North Wales and Staffordshire.
+In 1984, the centre of activity was moved to Manchester where it has since remained.
+We currently have 127 members who reside in Cheshire, Cumbria, Greater Manchester, Lancashire, Merseyside, North Wales and Staffordshire.
 A number of additional members, living further afield, have designated us as their second branch.
-Meetings are held monthly between October and May and, unless otherwise indicated, they will take place on Saturday afternoons (beginning at 2.30 p.m.) at the Royal Northern College of Music, Manchester.
+Meetings are held monthly between October and May and, unless otherwise indicated, they will take place on Saturday afternoons (beginning at 2.30 p.m.) in the Lecture Theatre at the Royal Northern College of Music, Manchester.
 Our distinguished speakers present illustrated talks on the life and music of Elgar.
-In addition, we also aim to have occasional meetings devoted to other British composers and to live music.
-Our AGM is held in January and the last meeting of our season usually takes the form of a full-day coach outing to various places of interest (often with an Elgar connection).
-Visitors and prospective members are always welcome to attend our meetings although we do hope to attract new members.
+In addition, we aim to have occasional meetings devoted to other British composers and to live music.
+Our AGM is held in January and we now intend to hold a formal presentation either before or after the AGM.

 OUR NEXT MEETING